COMPOSER FAQ

 If, however, that showrunner has to stop everything in order to have an argument with the composer, it's a sign that the composer will soon be gone.

 Here's a guy who knows a thing or two about how to keep a client happy… the legend himself, Mike Post, was once asked what he does when one of his producers doesn't like a cue.
 His answer: "Next!"
 Just toss the music and start over, without copping an attitude.
-And he's done OK with that philosophy.
+And he's done pretty well with that philosophy.

 With very few exceptions (and you aren't one of them), media composers not haute-cuisine chefs.
 We're short-order cooks.
 If the food gets returned, you make the order over the way they want it.
 End of story.
 If you don't like it, go create your own show.
 Then you can have whatever music your little heart desires.
 Until then, though, stay in your lane and cultivate your willingness to discard even the best music you've ever written.
 With a smile on your face.
 That's the job.